 As we’ve discussed in previous posts, the leading-edge AI technologies that have emerged over the past few years rely on massive quantities of data to execute on their range of dazzling functionalities.
 Because these artificial intelligence models use these inputs to train themselves and develop the specific proficiency required to forecast demand, anticipate equipment breakdowns, and even identify subtier suppliers, their performance in these tasks is only as good as the data they’re being fed.
 Erroneous, incomplete, or dirty data can lead these tools astray, resulting in flawed guidance or outputs that can’t be trusted or confidently acted on.

 Given these limitations, manufacturers implementing supply chain artificial intelligence should be vetting all the statistics, documentation, and other information serving as inputs for their AI tools.
-This screening process is especially important in the early stages of adoption, when initial impressions may go a long way in shaping staff attitudes toward the technology over the longer term.
+This screening process is especially important in the early stages of adoption, when initial impressions can go a long way in shaping staff attitudes toward the technology over the longer term.

 In the early days of ChatGPT’s rapid ascendance in 2022 and 2023, a frequent talking point was the degree to which the AI platform and comparable tools were going to supplant the human workforce in a range of fields.
 And it’s true that these technologies are already impacting the labor market, replacing professionals in data entry and administrative roles and even threatening more highly-skilled positions like computer programming and video game development.
 But just because the AI revolution is starting to reshape the job landscape doesn’t mean that these platforms are functioning exactly like independent human workers.